I do not have the USC health insurance. Can I still be seen at Eric Cohen Student Health Center?

 Can I purchase the health center services for the summer?

 Yes, you can.
 Fill out the summer eligibility form and drop it off at the health center.
 Your signature approves our health center to charge your financial account for an agreed amount.
+You can also pay a fee for service charge per visit if you are a continuing student or a recent graduate.
+More information here.

 I’m taking summer classes, how does my insurance work?